Conditional quantum thermometry -- enhancing precision by measuring less: Conditional thermal state

 The concept of the CTS} is illustrated in Fig.~\ref{fig1}.
 In {a} $d$-dimensional Hilbert space $\mathcal{H}$, given a Hamiltonian $H$ and the pointer {states} $\{\ket{\psi_k}\}_{k=1}^{d}$ of an implementable measurement $M$, the {CTS} is defined as

 Here, $Z_{\beta}$ is the normalization factor

-{which can be interpreted as a generalized partition function~\cite{Deffner16,Sone20a,Sone21b,Beyer2020,sone2022exchange}.} {The CTS is defined as the thermal state conditioned on the choice of the measurement implementable in the laboratory.
-In the supplementary material ~\cite{supp1} we show that the CTS maximizes the von Neumann entropy~\cite{jaynes1957information} under the constraint that the ensemble average of the Hamiltonian is fixed.} Note that when $\{\ket{\psi_k}\}_{k=1}^{d}$ are the pointer {states} of $H$, $\rho_{\beta}$ becomes the Gibbs state $\rho_{\beta}^{\eq}\equiv e^{-\beta H}/Z_{\beta}^{\eq}$, where $Z_{\beta}^{\eq}\equiv\Tr{e^{-\beta H}}$ is the standard canonical partition function.
+{which can be interpreted as a generalized partition function~\cite{Deffner16,Sone20a,Sone21b,Beyer2020,sone2023exchange}.} The CTS is defined as the thermal state conditioned on the choice of the measurement implementable in the laboratory.
+The CTS maximizes the von Neumann entropy~\cite{jaynes1957information} under the constraint that the ensemble average of the Hamiltonian is fixed {(See Appendix~\ref{app:EntropyMaximization}.)}.
+Note that when $\{\ket{\psi_k}\}_{k=1}^{d}$ are the pointer {states} of $H$, $\rho_{\beta}$ becomes the Gibbs state $\rho_{\beta}^{\eq}\equiv e^{-\beta H}/Z_{\beta}^{\eq}$, where $Z_{\beta}^{\eq}\equiv\Tr{e^{-\beta H}}$ is the standard canonical partition function.
 Therefore, {the CTS can be regarded as a generalized thermal state}.

 For {later} convenience, {we} also define the following conditional thermal separable state in a composite Hilbert space $\mathcal{H}_1\otimes\mathcal{H}_2$

 where $\{\ket{\phi_k}\}_{k=1}^{d}$ are the arbitrary orthogonal {eigenstates} of $\mathcal{H}_2$.
 From these definitions, we also have $\rho_{\beta}=\mathrm{tr}_2\left\{\widetilde{\rho}_{\beta}\right\}$, which {will} become important {in our discussion of} the relation between the {quantum Fisher information (QFI)} for quantum thermometry and the asymmetry measure of $\rho_{\beta}$.